Cottage Guest Room: Creating a Cottage Bedroom with French Blue and White

 Several years ago I had the pleasure of visiting a friend’s country home outside Paris and I was struck with how well appointed the guest room we stayed in was.

-French Blue Bedroom Ideas
+French Blue Cottage Bedroom

+At the same time, while decorating your guest space, it’s imperative to ensure that the room is outfitted to serve the guests who will be staying there.
 The key to offering a pleasurable stay is anticipating the needs of your guests and providing these things in easy to find places so they don’t need to search or ask.

+A reading lamp, however, is still an appreciated convenience, so we keep one within reach on one of the nightstands.
 Our guest room is blessed with lots of natural light but for evening reading with a cup of tea, the lamplight is a welcome addition.

 The pale blue walls set the tone for a peaceful stay with creamy whites and light toned woods sprinkled about.
-The gorgeous French blue toile pillow punctuates the space with a provençale feel.

 Tucked in the corner is a knotty pine writing desk, equipped with notecards and writing instruments, as well as a luscious scented candle.